Hope for the Journey Home

 September 1, 2017 will mark 5 years of Hope for the Journey Home offering emergency shelter to families in need.
 In many ways, the time seems to have flown by; in others, it seems as if we have been doing this forever.
 Regardless, NONE of this would be possible without the ongoing support of our entire community - churches, individuals, organizations, and God.
 Thank you!
 Thank you!
 Thank you!
 On behalf of everyone who has stayed with us, Thank You.

-Please click HERE to view our needs for our next "ALL CALL" week, June 18 - 24 (afternoons: Wed & Thurs.
-Dinners: All week, Overnight: Mon.)
+Please click HERE to view our needs for July 16 - 22 (Afternoons: Wed & Thurs.
+Overnight: Fri.)

 Take a Moment to Think About It

 If you were facing significant financial hardship, wouldn't you do everything you could to keep a roof over your (and your children's) heads?
 Would you run up all of your credit cards in a desperate attempt to stay off of the streets?
 Would you sell all of the non-essentials in an effort stay in your home?
 Would you skip meals?

 Now imagine the stress all of this places on you and your family.
 Would your health deteriorate?
 Would you begin missing days at work in order to handle legal problems arising from financial crisis?
 Would you become depressed and anxious?
 Would it affect family relationships?